 Python provides connectors of a high quality for nearly every database system available, in addition to access to tools that offer long-running backend processes or caching, among other things.

-The standard library contains several tools for the performance of various tasks and supports many programming paradigms (functional, procedural and object oriented programming).
+The standard library contains several tools for the performance of various tasks and supports many programming paradigms (functional, procedural and object-oriented programming).
 There are libraries of a very high quality for scientific calculations as well as for image processing.
 You can also write GUI app in Python as the language has mature bindings for QT and GTK.
-Python has been used for client side apps, mail routers and shell scripts, among others.
+It has been used for client-side apps, mail routers, and shell scripts, among others.